 - In re InternetConnect, Inc., In re Flashcom, Inc., and In re Fastpoint Communications, Inc. – DSL companies for retail customers; aided in limiting scope and extent of secured liens and subsequent sale of businesses; lead counsel for recovery of avoidable insider and non-insider preference and fraudulent transfers.

-- In re Dilip Ram – real estate developer with large number of interests in various real property LLCs and “single purpose entities” and personal guaranty liability in the hundreds of millions of dollars.
-Drafted joint Chapter 11 disclosure statement and plan of reorganization with the debtor and resolved various tax related matters to ensure a distribution to trade creditors.
+- In re Dilip Ram – real estate developer with a large number of interests in various real property LLCs and “single purpose entities” and personal guaranty liability in the hundreds of millions of dollars.
+Drafted joint Chapter 11 disclosure statement and plan of reorganization with the debtor and resolved various tax-related matters to ensure a distribution to trade creditors.

 - In re Ethos Design, LLC / In re Lounge 22, Inc. – represent joint creditors’ committee for companies that design, manufacture, and sell or lease high-end furniture used in large events or conferences such as the Academy Awards and other such productions.
 Resolved various cash collateral usage issues with the companies’ secured creditor to allow the businesses to continue operations for the benefit of creditors and subsequently aided in the sale of the businesses to maximize distributions for creditors.